Powered by Smartsupp

 Products import but images are missing

-• Use direct image URLs that end in .jpg, .png, .gif, etc.
+Use direct image URLs that end in .jpg, .png, .gif.
+Test URLs in browser first.
+Avoid Dropbox/Google Drive share links.

 CSV import fails with 'Invalid file' error

-• Save file as 'CSV UTF-8 (Comma delimited)' in Excel
+Save file as 'CSV UTF-8 (Comma delimited)' in Excel.
+Use Google Sheets instead to avoid formatting issues.

 Product variations not creating properly